Carbuncle (heraldry): Gallery

 Arms of Geoffrey de Mandeville, Earl of Essex and Gloucester: Quarterly Or and gules, an escarbuncle sable.

 Arms of the town of Louvil in France: Gules, an escarbuncle Or pierced vert.

 Arms of the Duke of Cleves in Germany: Gules, an escutcheon argent surmounted by an escarbuncle Or.

+Canting arms of Lord Palumbo: Vert a Pale Or over all an Escarbuncle [also called umbo] counterchanged.